Austria

 The Stubai Valley is home to the longest Toboggan run in all of Tyrol!
 Right in the heart of Neustift, you can zip down a 6.6km trail through the forest on an authentic toboggan.
 If you used to sled as a kid, you’ll feel your inner child light up with this high-speed extreme version!

 At the Elferbahnen cable car valley station, you can rent your sleds and head up the cable car, where you’ll get insane views of the valley!
 It takes some getting used to, and we were so surprised at how fast we went!
 It felt like a real-life Mario Kart.
-If you’re up for the challenge, they also offer night sledding 3 days a week.
-Don’t forget your helmet, goggles, and a headlamp!

 There are a few other options in the region, but as the longest in Tyrol, the Elfer Toboggan run is by far the best!
+A winter in Austria isn’t complete without trying a traditional toboggan run.

 Ice Skating